Methodologie de penetration testing 2025 : deep dive technique

 - Second-order injection

-Manual Testing Checklist:
+Manual Testing Checklist :

-- Password complexity (test weak passwords)
+- Password complexity (weak passwords)

 - Account lockout (brute force protection?)